aquasecurity/trivy-plugin-aqua/README-dockerhub.md

 - committing user
 - build system

-There are some env vars for overrding this data;
+There are some env vars for overriding this data;

 | Variable             | Purpose                                                                                |
 | :------------------- | :------------------------------------------------------------------------------------- |